youngstone/Hunting4Patents/README.md

 Hunting4Patents is a tool that finds patents that are valuable but likely to expire early.

 I built a custom web scraper to get patent data from several patent websites and built a clean database.
-To begin with the data, I built a patent search engine based on content similarity comparison to response user's query.
+To begin with the data, I built a patent search engine based on content similarity comparison to respond to user's query.
 To know the importance of a patent, I calculated the PageRank for each patent based on all-time citations.
 I used Random Forest to predict early expiration by utilizing patent features and early life events.

 [Live Web App](http://ec2-54-149-42-16.us-west-2.compute.amazonaws.com/) (Now available for pharmaceutical patents search)